Table of Contents

 Important: Always direct your ad clicks to a specific landing page that matches the ad’s message.
 Avoid sending users to your homepage.

-Besides, you can test different ad headlines to see what gets the best response.
-So, for example, you add these examples like “Same-Day Appointments,” “Drug-Free Back Pain Relief,” etc., in your ad copies and see which works best.
+You can also test different ad headlines to see what gets the best response.
+For example, you might test phrases like “Same-Day Appointments” or “Drug-Free Back Pain Relief” to learn which message brings in more qualified traffic.

 Use these formats to reach and educate potential patients: